blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 - 6.2.
 Bheda Abheda Vedanta (Difference and Oneness)
 	- By Bhaskaracharya
 	- Individual self is both different and not different from Brahman
-	- Compared to Nimbarkacharya, Bhaskaracharya believed the Oneness matters more
+	- Compared to Nimbarkacharya, Bhaskaracharya believed the Oneness matters more, as that is Brahman's natural state
 	- **Sub-denominations:**
 		- 6.2.1.
 Dvaitadvaita / Svabhavika Bedha Abheda Vedanta (Natural Difference and Oneness)
 			- By Nimbarkacharya
 			- Dualism and Monism, based on Vaishnava Bhedabheda Vedanta Darshana
-			- Both Oneness and Difference are equal characteristics
+			- Both Oneness and Difference are equal, because that's Brahman's natural state
+			- Nimbarka follows Parinama Vaada (The Proposition of Transformation), which states that the world is a real Parinama (transformation) of Brahman, to explain the cause of the world.
+Chit (Sentient) and Achit (Non-Sentient) forms of reality exist at a subtle form with Brahman in his natural state, in the varying Shaktis (Capacities).
+But he exerts his Capacities to bring them to the gross form.
 - 6.3.
 Vishishta Advaita Vedanta
 	- A Vaishnava school by Ramanujacharya, Ishvara is considered as Vishnu
 	- The Tattva is knowledge of three things; Jiva (living beings) / sentient beings (Chit Brahman), Ajiva (non-living beings) / insentient beings (Achit Brahman) and Ishvara (Para Brahman)